Legendaddy (How I Met Your Mother)

-"Legendaddy" is the 19th episode of the sixth season of the CBS sitcom How I Met Your Mother and the 131st episode overall.
-It aired on March 21, 2011.
+"Legendaddy" is the 19th episode of the sixth season of the American sitcom How I Met Your Mother and the 131st episode overall.
+The series revolves around Ted Mosby (Josh Radnor) and his group of friends in New York City as he recounts to his children the story of how he met their mother.
+The episode was directed by Pamela Fryman and written by series co-creator Dan Gregor and Doug Mand.
+The episode received positive reviews by critics who praised the performances of Harris and Lithgow.
+It aired on CBS on March 21, 2011, to an audience of 8.03 million viewers.

+"Legendaddy" follows Barney Stinson (Neil Patrick Harris) as he reconnects with his father Jerome Whittaker (guest star John Lithgow) who abandoned him as a child.
+Meanwhile Marshall Eriksen (Jason Segel) attempts to get his friends to treat him like they did prior to his father's death.

 Plot

-The gang goes to the house that Ted bought a year ago, where they hold an intervention for Barney for his behavior.

-A few days before the intervention, the gang attempts to watch TV in Barney's apartment and they learn that Barney does not know how to use tools, so he has called a repairman to fix the TV.
-However, instead of the repairman, Barney is greeted at the door by Jerome "Jerry" Whittaker (John Lithgow), Barney's father who has received his letter.
+The gang attempts to watch television in Barney's apartment and they learn that Barney does not know how to use tools, so he has called a repairman to fix the television.
+However, instead of the repairman, Barney is greeted at the door by Jerome "Jerry" Whittaker, his father who left him as a child.
+Jerry tells Barney that he received his letter and wants to reconnect.
+The two get together at MacLaren's Pub.
 Later, Barney relates to the gang his meeting with Jerry, claiming he is a tour manager who loves Scotch, suits, and loose women as much as he does.
-However, Jerry reveals that he is actually a driving instructor with a normal suburban life.
-During the actual meeting with Barney, Jerry attempted to impress him but failed miserably.
+However, Jerry reveals to the rest of the gang that he is actually a driving instructor with a normal suburban life.
+He tells them that during the actual meeting with Barney he attempted to impress him but failed miserably leading to Barney "ghosting" him.

-The gang reveals that Barney's intervention is about seeing his father, who lives in the same area as Ted's house.
+The gang convinces tries to convince Barney to see his father, he refuses saying they will never speak again.
+Marshall tells Barney that he will never speak to his deceased father again, but Barney can still speak with his.
 Barney reluctantly agrees to have dinner with Jerry's family and meets Jerry's wife, Cheryl, and his son JJ.
 Barney acts antagonistically toward JJ until he learns that JJ stands for Jerome Junior.
 Upset, Barney abruptly leaves and Jerry follows him to the garage, where Barney is attempting to steal the basketball hoop attached to it.
 When Barney expresses his resentment that Jerry is nothing more than "some lame suburban dad", Jerry asks why this upsets him.
 Barney admits he is still hurt because Jerry had never been the responsible father he needed in his childhood.
 Jerry apologizes for abandoning Barney and helps him remove the hoop while teaching him how to use a screwdriver.
-Barney goes back to Ted's house with the group and gives the hoop to Ted, urging him to save it for his future kids, choking up as he says, "A kid needs a hoop."
+Barney goes back to Ted's house with the gang and gifts him the hoop, urging him to save it for his future kids saying, "A kid needs a hoop."